Titles and Roles

 - Emory University School of Medicine

-Victor M. Orellana-Noia, MD, is an Instructor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Victor M. Orellana-Noia, MD, is Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 A hematologist and medical oncologist, Dr. Orellana-Noia specializes in treating patients with hematological malignancies including non-Hodgkin and Hodgkin lymphoma.

-Dr. Orellana-Noia is a member of American Society of Hematology, American Society of Clinical Oncology, and Eastern Cooperative Oncology Group lymphoma committee.
+Dr. Orellana-Noia is a member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute.
+He also holds professional memberships with American Society of Hematology, American Society of Clinical Oncology, and Eastern Cooperative Oncology Group lymphoma committee.

 Dr. Orellana-Noia earned his Medical Degree from Dartmouth Medical School in Hanover, New Hampshire.
 He completed his residency in internal medicine at Brown University in Providence, Rhode Island, and a fellowship in hematology and medical oncology at University of Virginia in Charlottesville, Virginia.
 He completed a clinical research fellowship at Mayo Clinic in Rochester, Minnesota.
 He is currently participating in the Masters Program in Clinical Research through Emory University and Georgia Clinical & Translational Science Alliance.

 As a clinical investigator, Dr. Orellana-Noia is interested in the application of immune-based targeted therapies for non-Hodgkin and Hodgkin lymphoma, particularly in the use of such therapies within special populations typically under-represented in clinical trials, including geriatric and HIV-positive patients as well as those with disease involvement of the central nervous system.

 Dr. Orellana-Noia is the recipient of the following awards:

 - Winship K12 Clinical Oncology Career Development Award, 2020